Ford Mustang Insurance Rates

 Rates are averaged for all Ford Mustang models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Ford Mustang Insurance
+How to Shop for Cheaper Ford Mustang Insurance

-Finding cheaper rates on Ford Mustang insurance consists of having a decent driving record, having good credit, avoid buying unnecessary coverage, and possibly raising deductibles.
-Make time to compare rates every other policy renewal by obtaining price quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local insurance agents.
+Finding cheaper rates on auto insurance requires having a decent driving record, having a good credit score, avoid buying unnecessary coverage, and qualifying for all possible discounts.
+Invest the time to shop around at least once a year by obtaining price quotes from direct carriers, and also from several local insurance agents.

-The following items are a review of the ideas that were touched on in this article.
+The following items are a condensed summary of the primary concepts that were illustrated above.

-• High-risk drivers who have several accidents or serious violations may be required to pay an average of $1,940 more every year than a driver with a clean driving record
+• Drivers with multiple at-fault accidents pay on average $1,930 more annually than a driver with a clean driving record

-• Increasing comprehensive and collision deductibles can save around $700 each year
+• Increasing comprehensive and collision deductibles could save as much as $675 each year

 So, how much is insurance for a Mustang and is insurance on a Mustang expensive?
 As you’ve learned from the information above, your average Mustang insurance rates depend on many factors, like where you live, your driving record, and even your age.